rust-unofficial/too-many-lists/text/README.md

 this series of articles to comprehensively answer the question once and for all.

-In this series I will teach you basic and advanced Rust programming entirely by having you implement linked lists 7 times.
+In this series I will teach you basic and advanced Rust programming entirely by having you implement 6 linked lists.
 In doing so, you should
 learn:

 * The following pointer types: `&`, `&mut`, `Box`, `Rc`, `Arc`, `*const`, `*mut`